Dirac and Maxwell systems in split octonions: Triality

-We see that, similar to the compact case, the hyperbolic transformation of one of the three objects (vector and two kind of spinors) in the isotropic plane $\Gamma_{0}\Gamma_{4}$, generates spinorial transformations of other two objects in corresponding four isotropic planes $\Gamma_{0}\Gamma_{4}$, $\Gamma_{1}\Gamma_{5}$, $\Gamma_{2}\Gamma_{6}$ and $\Gamma_{3}\Gamma_{6}$.
-Again it is possible to replicate transformations of $x$ in one of the spinors which would swap their behavior.
+We see that, similar to the compact case, the hyperbolic transformation of one of the three objects (vector and two chiral spinors) in the isotropic plane $e_{0}\wedge e_{4}$ generates spinorial transformations of other two objects in corresponding four isotropic planes, $e_{0}\wedge e_{4}$, $e_{1}\wedge e_{5}$, $e_{2}\wedge e_{6}$ and $e_{3}\wedge e_{6}$.
+Again, it is possible to replicate transformations of $x$ in one of the spinors which would trially swap their behavior.